USDA-ARS-GBRU/ml-training-site/_pages/setup.md

   caption: "Photo credit: [*D3.js*](https://observablehq.com/@mbostock/hover-voronoi)"
 ---

+ARS employees without administrator privileges should contact their IT support staff to install all software before leaving.
+{: .notice--warning}

 # The tools used in the course

 To get everyone up an running quickly with machine learning we rely on